Mingze2379/mingze2379.github.io/index.md

 <ul> <!-- 开始无序列表 -->
   <li>
-    -- 2024.1 - New research project Active learning for Medical Image Segmentation launched, supervised by <a href="https://robertoivega.com/en/"> Roberto Vega and Russ Greiner.
+    -- 2024.1 - New research project Active learning for Medical Image Segmentation launched, supervised by <a href="https://robertoivega.com/en/"> Roberto Vega</a> and Russ Greiner.

   </li>
   <li>